soltune/retroboy/README.md

   Retro Boy is a simple Game Boy emulator written in Rust that can be played on the web. <a href="https://smparsons.github.io/retroboy">Try it here.</a>
 </p>

+## Introduction

+Retro Boy is a cycle-accurate Game Boy emulator written in Rust.
+It uses `wasm-pack` to translate the Rust code into WebAssembly so it can be played on the web.
+The web frontend then uses Web Audio API and HTML Canvas for rendering audio and graphics.
+It also leverages the browser's local storage to persist cartridge RAM data for battery-backed MBC cartridges.

+## Features

+Retro Boy supports the following features:

+- Cycle-accurate emulation
+- Accurate CPU that passes all [JSON CPU tests](https://github.com/adtennant/GameboyCPUTests)
+- Accurate audio emulation
+- Graphics emulation built using a scanline-based renderer
+- MBC1, MBC3, and MBC5 support
+- RTC support for MBC3 cartridges
+- Cartridge RAM that persists to browser local storage for battery-backed cartridges
+- A web frontend that supports:
+  - Fullscreen mode
+  - Pausing/resuming
+  - Selectable monochrome or color modes
+  - Customizable key map for game controls
+  - A mobile-friendy responsive design

 ## How to Compile to WebAssembly

 To compile the implementation to WebAssembly, you will first need to install wasm-pack with the command `cargo install wasm-pack` if you haven't done so already.
 Then, run `sh ./build-wasm.sh` to build the core project and generate the Javascript binding code in the web frontend directory.